jaswdr/blog/content/posts/p-value.md

 To calculate the p-value, we sum 3 components:

 1. The probability of the result being the observation.
-2. The probability of the result being something else that is equally rate to the observation.
+2. The probability of the result being something else that is equally rare to the observation.
 3. The probability of observing something rarer or more extreme than the observation.

 Let's see an example in practice.

 ### Example

 You have flipped a coin 2 times.
 Both times the coin landed on heads.
 You start to think that your coin is special, and you want to know if it is.
-To check that you start with the Null Hypothesis.
+To check that, you start with the Null Hypothesis.

 - Null Hypothesis (H0): Even thought my coin landed heads twice in a row, it is no different from any other coin.
 - The alternative hypothesis (H1): My coin is special.